-A few complex figures which can not be placed into one sheet need to be split into two or more sheets without violating the guidelines of the United States Patent and Trademark Office (USPTO) and World Intellectual Property Organization (WIPO).
+A few complex figures that can not be placed into one sheet need to be split into two or more sheets without violating the guidelines of the United States Patent and Trademark Office (USPTO) and World Intellectual Property Organization (WIPO).
 The same rules can be applied to other jurisdictions also.

 Splitting figures are required for some complex types of drawing such as long flow charts, complex block charts, circuit diagrams, sequence listing, and webpages which are sometimes unable to fit into one sheet.